sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 - BL4: Spanish
 - What are the sounds that are systematically missing?
 	- Second consonant in CCV -- (l, r)
+	- l, r survive in other clusters: if consonant is in diff syllable, 2 can be in a row
 	-